-The Project Proponent is the person or entity who is responsible for carrying out any construction activity undertaken within the approved area.
+The Holder of the Environmental Authorisation is the person or entity who is responsible for carrying out pre-planning and construction activities undertaken within the approved area.
 This includes activities authorised in terms of any legislation.

-The responsibilities of the Project Proponent include but are not limited to the following:
+The responsibilities of the Holder of the Authorisation include but are not limited to the following:

-- Be conversant with the EMPr, any relevant Environmental Authorisation, Waste License, Permit or any other legally binding documentation; - Ensure that the senior site personnel are aware of and understand the conditions and recommendations contained in the EMPr, any relevant Environmental Authorisation, Waste License, Permits or any other legally binding documentation; - Order the removal of any person(s) and / or equipment found in contravention of any of the above mentioned authorisations.
+- Be conversant with the EMPr, any relevant Environmental Authorisation, Permit or any other legally binding documentation; - Ensure that the senior site personnel are aware of and understand the conditions and recommendations contained in the EMPr, any relevant Environmental Authorisation, Permits or any other legally binding documentation; - Order the removal of any person(s) and / or equipment found in contravention of any of the above-mentioned authorisations.